 Just run the above query, afterwards you will find following result set.

-This result set contains the query that was running over 1000 ms. In our example, I used the XML file, and it does not reset when SQL services or computers restarts (if you are using DMV, it will reset when SQL services restarts).
+This result set contains the query that was running over 1000 ms. In our example, I used the XML file, and it does not reset when SQL services or computer restarts (if you are using DMV, it will reset when SQL services restart).

 This event session can be very helpful for troubleshooting.
 Let me know if you want me to write more about Extended Events.
 I am totally fascinated with this feature, so I’m planning to acquire more knowledge about it so I can determine its other usages.